Alexandre Lacazette: 2017–18: Debut campaign

-2018–22: Arsenal Player of the Season, FA Cup win and departure
+2018–22: Arsenal Player of the Season, FA Cup win, captainship and departure

 After the departure of manager Arsène Wenger, Lacazette found himself dropped to the bench under new manager Unai Emery, making substitute appearances against Manchester City, Chelsea and West Ham United.
 Lacazette made his first start under Emery in Arsenal's 3–2 away win over Cardiff City on 2 September, where he registered an assist and scored his first goal of the season.
 On 1 April 2019, Lacazette scored Arsenal's second goal in a 2–0 win over Newcastle United, which sent Arsenal into third place and two points clear of rivals Tottenham Hotspur, Chelsea and Manchester United.
 The goal marked Lacazette's thirteenth goal of the season in the Premier League.
 On 3 May 2019, Lacazette was voted by Arsenal supporters as the club's player of the season.

 Lacazette scored his first goal of the 2019–20 season in Arsenal's home opener, a 2–1 victory against Burnley on 17 August 2019.
-On 1 August 2020, Lacazette was selected to start in the FA Cup Final against Chelsea, as Arsenal won their 14th FA Cup.
+On 1 August 2020, Lacazette was selected to start in the 2020 FA Cup final against Chelsea, as Arsenal won their 14th FA Cup.

 Lacazette scored Arsenal's first league goal of the 2020–21 season in a 3–0 victory against Fulham on 12 September 2020.
 He scored three goals in three league starts in September and was voted as the runner up of the Player of the Month on Arsenal official website.
 On 14 March 2021, Lacazette scored the winning goal in a 2–1 win against Tottenham Hotspur in North London derby, becoming the first Arsenal player to score in three consecutive home league games against their North London rival since 2008.
 On 11 April, he scored his 50th Premier League goal in a 3–0 win over Sheffield United.
 With 13 goals, he finished the season as Arsenal's highest goalscorer in the Premier League.

 On 3 June 2022, Arsenal announced that Lacazette would leave the club following the expiration of his contract on 30 June.